 Zephyr is a testing solution that allows improving the quality of your products by managing and monitoring your testing efforts: you can create test cases, organize tests by your product releases and components, assign tests to your Quality Assurance team, and monitor test execution and results.

-Zephyr for Jira enables you to manage your tests directly in Jira.
+Zephyr Squad (formerly known as Zephyr for Jira) enables you to manage your tests directly in Jira.
 You can add Test items to your Jira projects, link them to other Jira issues, plan your testing efforts by using test cycles, and track your testing efforts via metrics and reports.